serversideup/amplitudejs/docs/DOCUMENTATION.md

 * url = The URL to the song.
 This is most imporatant.
 (Soundcloud URLs discussed later)
 * cover_art_url = The URL to the song's cover art.
 * live = Set to true for a URL that is a live audio source.
+* start_at = Set the duration point in secods that the song should start playing

 It is important to note that in multiple song environments, the order that you list the songs makes a difference.
 When utitlizing next and previous functionality, Amplitude.js will iterate over the songs object and go to the next song or the previous song